-- The school will follow consistent procedures to deter and re-educate students who smoke and are in breach of our expectations. - The school will aim to inform parents of its disapproval of smoking and will ensure that prospective parents are aware of the sanctions likely to be enforced.
+- The school will follow consistent procedures to deter and re-educate students who smoke or use vape machines on the school site, and are in breach of our expectations. - The school will also sanction students who bring the school into disrepute by smoking. - The school will aim to inform parents of its disapproval of smoking and vaping in their school uniform to and from school, and will ensure that prospective parents are aware of the sanctions likely to be enforced.

-The Rules and Sanctions are as follows to any student considered to be smoking (or any student accompanying persons considered to be smoking in out of bounds areas):
+The Rules and Sanctions are as follows to any student

+- considered to be smoking/vaping, - accompanying persons considered to be smoking in out of bounds areas - are found in possession of a vape/vape liquid/cigarettes: